praneethtota/Adaptive-Utility-Agent/README.md

 ### VCG Arbitration Mechanism (§9.6)

-The hand-specified Arbiter check weights (0.30 / 0.40 / 0.20 / 0.10) are an engineering approximation.
-The theoretically grounded alternative — the target architecture for Phase 6 — treats domain submodels as players in a cooperative game:
+The hand-specified Arbiter check weights are an engineering approximation.
+The theoretically grounded alternative treats domain submodels as players in a cooperative game:

-**Game setup:** Each submodel $i$ reports a value function $v_i(a)$ over the claim space $\mathcal{A}$ (original outputs + Arbiter-generated synthesis candidates).
-The Arbiter acts as the external social planner.

 **Three theorems proved (§9.6):**